iiosif/katacoda-scenarios/helm/steps/talend-infrastructure.md

 `helm repo --help`{{execute}}

-Now that you have added `talend` registry to your Helm client let's fetch the chart `nginx-web` from this registry.
+Now that you have added `talend` registry to your Helm client let's fetch the chart `talend-infrastructure` from this registry.
 Before we download the chart, let's look at some details of this chart.
 You can do this with the command:

-`helm search talend/nginx-web`{{execute}}
+`helm search talend/talend-infrastructure`{{execute}}

-Use the following command to fetch the `nginx-web` chart and in the same time unpack it in the current folder:
+Use the following command to fetch the `talend-infrastructure` chart and in the same time unpack it in the current folder:

-`helm fetch --untar talend/nginx-web`{{execute}}
+`helm fetch --untar talend/talend-infrastructure`{{execute}}

-The command above has created a `nginx-web` folder inside the current folder.
+The command above has created a `talend-infrastructure` folder inside the current folder.

+In the next step you will learn about chart dependencies!